kellyjonbrazil/jc/docs/parsers/date.md

 Returns:

-    List of dictionaries.
+    Dictionary.
 Structured data with the following schema:

     {
       "year":      integer,